 Even the sandflies of Sandfly Point won't stop you from pausing to take in the beauty of Milford Sound on completion of this, the finest walk in the world.

 The Milford Track is located in the south west of the South Island in the Fiordland National Park, also a World Heritage Area.
-Each night you come to rest at comfortable accommodation in Department of Conservation huts.

 New Zealand Walks is the definitive online travel guide to booking your independent walk on the Milford Track in the Fiordland National Park.